 3. Progestin Injection

 The efficacy rate of this birth control measure is 94%.
 It is a shot that contains a hormone responsible for the prevention of ovaries releasing an egg.
 The injection remains effective for at least 3 months.
 Thus, it is one of the long-lasting protections against unintended pregnancies.
-You have to visit the doctor only once in every 3 months to get the shot of the hormone.
-The shot may also protect you against iron-deficiency anaemia and endometrial cancer.
+You have to visit the doctor only once every 3 months to get the shot of the hormone.
+The shot may also protect you against iron-deficiency anemia and endometrial cancer.
 You will also experience lighter periods and fewer cramps.

 - Some of the side effects are weight gain, light spotting, increased risk of blood clots, and irregular bleeding.
 However, these improve with time.

 - After discontinuation of progestin injection, it can take up to 1 year to 2 years for your fertility to return.

 - It may disrupt the normal increase in bone density.
 However, after the discontinuation of this method, the problem ceases.

 This contraceptive device is more than 99% successful.
 It is a flexible and small T-shaped device.
 The doctor will insert it into your uterus.
 There are two types of IUDs basically.
 The first one is the Copper IUD, which does not have hormones.
 It does not need a replacement for 10 years.
 The second one is the hormonal IUD.
 It contains a birth control hormone.
 The device does not need a replacement for 3 years to 5 years.